umich-brcf-bioinf/2022-02-28-umich-computational-foundations/source/Module99_Wrap_up.md

 </style>

-We hope you now have more familiarity with key concepts, tools, and techniques that will enable simpler and better computational research.
+We hope you now have more familiarity with key concepts, tools, and techniques that will enable more efficient, reproducible, and impactful computational research.

 ---